Today was not a good day. It just wasn't. Though, of all the ways to go, Lorena had never imagined that this would be it.

 The man looked older, maybe in his forties, with white hair neatly slicked back.
-He was remarkably handsome for his age, with a seemingly flawless complexion and icy blue eyes, and he was looking her over with a sort of bemused expression.
+For his age, he was remarkably handsome with a seemingly flawless complexion and icy blue eyes.
+He was looking her over with a sort of bemused expression.
 They stared at each other for a few moments before he spoke.

 "Well my dear," he said with a sigh, "I have to say that looks rather uncomfortable."

 Still gagged, she gave him a look that said "No, you think?"
 The man laughed upon seeing her expression and took a step closer.